Spreading speeds in reducible multitype branching random walk: Introduction

 \section{Introduction}

 The process starts with a single particle located at the origin.
 This particle produces daughter particles, which are scattered in $\mbR$, to give the first generation.
-These first generation particles produce their own daughter particles to give the second generation, and so on.
-As usual in branching processes, the $n$th generation particles reproduce independently of each other.
-People have types drawn from a finite set, $\cS$, and their reproduction is defined by a point process (with an intensity measure that is finite on bounded sets) on $\cS \times \mbR$ with a distribution depending on the type of the parent.
+These first-generation particles produce their own daughter particles to give the second generation, and so on.
+As usual in branching processes, the $n$th-generation particles reproduce independently of each other.
+Particles have types drawn from a finite set, $\cS$, and the distribution of a particle's family depends on its type.
+More precisely, reproduction is defined by a point process (with an intensity measure that is finite on bounded sets) on $\cS\times\mbR$ with a distribution depending on the type of the parent.
+The first component of the point process determines the distribution of that child's reproduction point process, its type, and the second component gives the child's birth position relative to the parent's.
 Multiple points are allowed, so that in a family there may be several children of the same type born in the same place.
-The first component of the point process determines the distribution of that child's reproduction point process and the second component gives the child's birth position relative to the parent's.

 Let $Z$ be the generic reproduction point process, with points $\{(\sigma_i, z_i)\}$, and $Z_\sigma$ the point process (on $\mbR$) of those of type $\sigma$.
-Let $\tP_{\!\nu}$ and $\tE_\nu$ be the probability and expectation associated with reproduction from a parent with type $\nu \in \cS$.
+Let $\tP_{ \nu}$ and $\tE_\nu$ be the probability and expectation associated with reproduction from a parent with type $\nu\in\cS$.
 Thus, $\tE_\nu Z_\sigma$ is the intensity measure of the positions of children of type $\sigma$ born to a parent of type $\nu$ at the origin.
-The usual Markov-chain classification ideas can be used to classify the types: the type-space is divided, using the relationship `can have a descendant of this type', into self-communicating classes, each of which corresponds to an irreducible multi\-type branching process.
-Two types are in the same class exactly when each can have a descendant, in some generation, of the other.
-A class will be said to precede another if the first can have descendants in second, and then the second will be said to stem from the first.
+The usual Markov-chain classification ideas can be used to classify the types: the type-space is divided, using the relationship ``can have a descendant of this type,'' into self-communicating classes, each of which corresponds to an irreducible multitype branching process.
+Two types are in the same class exactly when each can have a descendant, in some generation, of the other type.
+A class will be said to precede another if the first can have descendants in the second, and then the second will be said to stem from the first.